- Toggle Section About

 The Department of Intercultural Studies - Graduate programs offers graduate programs leading to two master's degrees and three doctoral degrees.
 The Department of Anthropology offers a graduate program of study leading to a master's degree in Anthropology.
 These programs emphasize the social sciences and their relation to intercultural understanding, world mission, education and a number of technical specialties related to these topics.
 The Department of Applied Linguistics and TESOL (ALT) offers the three master's degree programs: Applied Linguistics, Linguistics and Biblical Languages, and TESOL.
 The graduate program in Applied Linguistics deals with issues involved in second-language learning, analysis, teaching and research.
 The graduate program in Linguistics and Biblical Languages educates students to be skilled in exegesis and translation for Bible translation around the world.
 The graduate program in TESOL provides professional preparation for English language teaching among speakers of other languages.

-All M.A., D.Miss. and Ph.D. students must meet the following requirements:
+All M.A., D.I.S. and Ph.D. students must meet the following requirements:

-- Applicants must possess a baccalaureate degree from an accredited college or university with a 3.0 (on a 4.0 scale) grade-point average.
+- Applicants must have completed all bachelors requirements prior to the start of the program and must have a bachelors degree with a 3.0 (on a 4.0 scale) grade point average conferred from a regionally accredited institution prior to the start of the second term.
 Graduates from approved, unaccredited colleges, if accepted, will be granted provisional acceptance, if GPA is 3.4 or higher.
 Graduates from approved, unaccredited colleges may be required to take additional liberal arts course work (not applicable toward the graduate degree), if their undergraduate program did not include these courses.

 - Those without intercultural/missions, Bible/theology, or anthropology may have additional coursework added to their program.